 The penalties under a first DUI offense are more lenient compared to a second DUI offense as the penalties under a second DUI offense are more lenient to a third or multiple DUI offenses.
 This means that the more the DUI offenses, the more severe the penalties will be.
 For instance, while a first DUI offense gets the driver up to $300 fine, at least 24 hours in jail, driver’s license withdrawal of up to a year, at least 40 hours of community services, and a mandatory DUI class attendance, a second DUI offense gets the driver at least 3 days of jail time, at least a fine of $600, driver’s license withdrawal of up to 3 years, at least 30 days of community services and other severe penalties.

-How a DUI defense lawyer may be able to help you
+How a Carrollton, Ga.
+DUI defense lawyer may be able to help you

 These days, reading and searching the internet regarding DUI laws and penalties is not enough as the law in Georgia keep changing- yearly.
 New rules set in every day as complicated cases arise.
-It’s in the offender’s best interest to contact an experienced DUI defense lawyer to know the updates on what their options are.
+It’s in the offender’s best interest to contact an experienced Carrollton, Ga.
+Criminal defense lawyer to know the updates on what their options are.

 Some of the Most Common DUI Defense approaches